yunchih/yunchih.github.io/content/tud-talk.md

 ## The Invisibility of Mature Technology

-> "As technology becomes ubiquitous it also becomes invisible."
-Keven Kelly
+> As technology becomes ubiquitous it also becomes invisible.
+>
+> Keven Kelly

 As technological innovations mature and become foundational, they seamlessly weave themselves into the fabric of our daily lives.
 Keven Kelly's insight guide our exploration of Non-Volatile Memory (NVM)'s next ten years.